Lakshay-talwar/Object-Localisation-and-Classification-Project/README.md

 **Conclusion and Future Improvements**: The project concludes by stating that the model meets its objective but has room for improvement, such as adapting for multi-object classification and improving regression predictions.

-Overall, your project demonstrates a comprehensive understanding of the tasks involved in object classification and localization within images and highlights the challenges faced in achieving accurate results.
-Your future improvement suggestions provide a roadmap for enhancing the model's performance.
+Overall, my project demonstrates a comprehensive understanding of the tasks involved in object classification and localization within images and highlights the challenges faced in achieving accurate results.
+The future improvement suggestions provide a roadmap for enhancing the model's performance.